cmlmanni/culturalHRI/README.md

 ```

 For python packages, you may also run `pip install -r requirements.txt` to install required python dependencies.

+This framework requires [OfficeBots](https://blog.pal-robotics.com/ros4hri-standardising-an-interface-for-human-robot-interaction/) to run.
+A modifed version of the OfficeBots game is included in this repository.
+If you would like to modify the game to suit your expeiment, please install [GoDot 3](https://godotengine.org/download/preview/) and [download](https://github.com/severin-lemaignan/officebots/releases/tag/ros4hri-iros22-tutorial) the OfficeBots binary from its Github Releases page.

 ## Project Structure